thirdweb-dev/insight/README.md

 For example to configure the `rpc.url` configuration to `https://my-rpc.com`, you can set the `RPC_URL` environment variable to `https://my-rpc.com`.

 ### Configuration using configuration files
-The default configuration file is `configs/config.yml`.
-You can use the `--config` flag to specify a different configuration file.
+The default configuration should live in `configs/config.yml`.
+Copy `configs/config.example.yml` to get started.
+Or you can use the `--config` flag to specify a different configuration file.
 If you want to add secrets to the configuration file, you can copy `configs/secrets.example.yml` to `configs/secrets.yml` and add the secrets.
 They won't be commited to the repository or the built image.

 ### Supported configurations: